LettError/coverage/readme.md

 ![](pixels.png)

 Different ways in which the assumption that the coverage is based on can fail.
 All of the images above will have a 50% coverage result.
-But obviously **b** will appear as a much darker shape than **d**.
+But (permitting a Gaussian blur to stand in for the diffraction in the eye) obviously **b** will appear as a much darker shape than **d**.
 So, if applied to a oddball fonts the results might not be very reliable.

 ## Text
 Suppose we calculate this gray level for each glyph in a font.
 Then what?
 A **numerical average** of all these results will not produce a value that is useful.
 We need to look at how the font behaves in text.
 This introduces a new factor: language.
 We need to know how often a certain shape appears.
 The next question is then: which language?